 - Should promote proper allocation of equipment and material placement with personnel and material movement to prevent cross-contamination and mix-ups.

-- Should allow designated places for Receipt, Sampling, Testing, Quarantine, Holding, Storage, Production, Packaging and Labelling, and Laboratory related operations.
+- Should allow designated places for Receipt, Sampling, Testing, Quarantine, Holding, Storage, Production, Packaging and Labeling, and Laboratory related operations.

 - Sufficient clean washing, showering, changing clothes, and toilet facilities close to production areas should be provided for personnel with cold and hot water, soap, air dryers, or single-use napkins facilities.